PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 Good examples colors are available in the main icon theme folders, and you can start with [the example SVG][svgex] in this folder too.

-For compatibility with the majority of GTK Themes, we use these limits.
-Please don't pick shades much brighter or darker than these for a base element, and treat these as hard light and dark limits for monochrome base elements.
+For compatibility with the majority of GTK Themes, we use these brightness limits for base elements.
+Please don't pick colour shades much brighter or darker than these for a base element, and treat these as hard limits for greyscale base elements.
+This doesn't include shadows and highlights.

 - white `#e4e4e4` (HSLuv L* of 91%)
 - black `#4f4f4f` (HSLuv L* of 34%)